 The Group is in the process of making an assessment of what the impact of these amendments, new standards and new interpretations is expected to be in the period of initial application.
-So far it has concluded that the adoption of them is unlikely to have a significant impact on the Group's results of operations and financial position.
+So far it has concluded that their adoption is unlikely to have a significant impact on the Group's results of operations and financial position.

-28. APPROVAL OF THE FINANCIAL STATEMENTS
+29. APPROVAL OF THE FINANCIAL STATEMENTS